ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/tutorial/setup.md

 About Akka logging, also note that the dead letters logging can be safely ignored when the driver is closing (doesn't indicate an issue).

-> `log-dead-letters-during-shutdown = off` can be added to previous configuration to disable the related debug (default since akka 2.6).
+> `log-dead-letters-during-shutdown = off` can be added to previous configuration to disable the related debug (default since Akka 2.6).

 **Troubleshooting:**